Partygate: Fixed penalty notices

 Matt Fowler of Covid-19 Bereaved Families for Justice said: "It's plain as day that there was a culture of boozing and rule breaching at the highest level of government, whilst the British public was making unimaginable sacrifices to protect their loved ones and communities".
-Keir Starmer said, "Boris Johnson and Rishi Sunak have broken the law and repeatedly lied to the British public.
+Keir Starmer said: "Boris Johnson and Rishi Sunak have broken the law and repeatedly lied to the British public.
 They must both resign".
 Ed Davey suggested that parliament be recalled to hold a vote of no confidence in Johnson.

-On 19 April 2022, in his first Commons statement since being issued with an FPN for being at a gathering in Downing Street on his birthday in 2020, Johnson apologised, adding, "It did not occur to me then or subsequently that a gathering in the Cabinet Room just before a vital meeting on Covid strategy could amount to a breach of the rules".
+On 19 April 2022, in his first Commons statement since being issued with an FPN for being at a gathering in Downing Street on his birthday in 2020, Johnson apologised, adding: "It did not occur to me then or subsequently that a gathering in the Cabinet Room just before a vital meeting on Covid strategy could amount to a breach of the rules".
 Before the apology was made, Starmer alleged Johnson was using the Russian invasion of Ukraine as a "shield" to stay in office and said that he found it "pretty offensive".
 After labelling the apology as "a joke", and saying the Prime Minister had been "dishonest", Starmer withdrew the remark after being admonished by the Speaker, Lindsay Hoyle, who found him in breach of the rule that prohibits MPs from accusing each other of dishonesty during debates.

 On 12 May 2022, the Metropolitan Police announced that they had now issued more than 100 FPNs in relation to parties at Downing Street and Whitehall.
 New FPNs are thought to relate, in part, to the 18 December 2020 Christmas party.
 BBC reporting believes FPNs have only so far been in connection with four out of the twelve events being investigated by the police.

 On 19 May 2022, the police said they had finished their investigation and had issued or were in the process of issuing a total of 126 FPNs to 83 people.
-This included 28 people who received between 2-5 FPNs.
-Neither Boris or Carrie Johnson were issued with any further FPNs.
+This included 28 people who received between two and five FPNs.
+Neither Boris nor Carrie Johnson were issued with any further FPNs.
 Simon Case did not receive an FPN.
 It was later reported that Steve Higham was also "said to have been issued" with one.
 53 FPNs were issued to men and 73 to women.
 This made Downing Street the address with the most COVID-19 regulation penalties in the country.
 FPNs were issued for the following offences: